vamb/aboutus/en-US/terms/tnc.md

 2.3 Availability of Platform and Services: We may, from time to time and without giving any reason or prior notice, upgrade, modify, suspend or discontinue the provision of or remove, whether in whole or in part, the Platform or any Services and shall not be liable if any such upgrade, modification, suspension or removal prevents you from accessing the Platform or any part of the Services.

-2.4 Right, but not obligation, to monitor content: We reserve the right, but shall not be obliged to:
+2.4 No obligation, to monitor content: We reserve the right, but shall not be obliged to:

 (a) monitor, screen or otherwise control any activity, content or material on the Platform and/or the Services.
-We may in our sole and absolute discretion, investigate any violation of the terms and conditions contained herein and may take any action it deems appropriate;
+We may in our sole and absolute discretion, investigate any violation of the terms and conditions contained herein and may take any action deems appropriate;

 (b) prevent or restrict access of any Customer to the Platform and/or the Services;

-(c) report any activity it suspects to be in violation of any applicable law, statute or regulation to the appropriate authorities and to co-operate with such authorities; and/or
+(c) report any activity suspects to be in violation of any applicable law, statute or regulation to the appropriate authorities and to co-operate with such authorities; and/or

 (d) to request any information and data from you in connection with your use of the Services and/or access of the Platform at any time and to exercise our right under this paragraph if you refuse to divulge such information and/or data or if you provide and we have reasonable grounds to suspect that you have provided inaccurate, misleading or fraudulent information and/or data.